LukeShortCloud/rootpages/src/ansible.rst

 Upgrades
 ^^^^^^^^

-AWX is the unstable development version of Ansible Tower.
-Rolling upgrades are not supported.
-[60] The recommended way to upgrade is to use the `tower-cli <https://github.com/ansible/tower-cli>`__ command to backup and restore the AWX data.
+AWX is the development version of Ansible Tower.
+Rolling upgrades are not supported on the AWX 1.Y.Z releases.
+[60] Starting with AWX 2.0.0, it supports automatic upgrade migrations between tags published on GitHub and Docker Hub.

+Manual Upgrade
+''''''''''''''

+The `tower-cli <https://github.com/ansible/tower-cli>`__ command can be used to backup and restore the AWX data.
 This method can also be used to migrate from AWX to Ansible Tower or vice versa.
 [61]

 Take note of the AWX version.
 This can be seen through the dashboard (use the "About" button) or API (perform a GET on ``/api/v2/ping``).
 If AWX was installed using the source code from GitHub and Docker Compose, the version can also be found from the ``VERSION`` file.